Hi Tarot Loves, it’s Ethony and today I’m answering a question from a lovely Tarot Student at the Tarot Readers Academy.

 Every card has multiple meanings so there is always something that you can give your clients as a light in the darkness.

 4. See it for the possibility that it is

 Depending on whether you believe in fate or choice this may or may not apply to you.
-I believe that we have free will and that some things are not set in stone.
-The cards can be a warning that your Client is best to shift behaviour to possibly avoid the crappy outcome.
+I believe that we have free will and that some things aren’t set in stone.
+The cards can be a warning that your client is best to shift behavior to possibly avoid the crappy outcome.
 Forewarning can be a gift.

-If your Tarot reading does turn to poo poo pull some clarifying cards to see if the course can be corrected or avoided.
-See what your Client can change and control and what they can’t.
+If your Tarot reading does turn to poo, pull some clarifying cards to see if the course can be corrected or avoided.
+See what your client can change and control and what they can’t.
 Give your Client some options and give them some power too.

 5. Tell the Truth

-If you smile and say ‘it’s all going to be fine, actually more than fine, unicorns and fairy floss for all time’ and then things don’t turn out that way, and you actually saw that you are not honoring the Tarot as a sacred tool, you are not honoring your Clients or yourself.
+If you smile and say ‘it’s all going to be fine, unicorns and fairy floss for all time’ and then things don’t turn out that way; you’re not honoring the Tarot as a sacred tool, yourself or your client.

 That and your reputation takes a hit.
-Always tell the truth, it is all in the way in which you are able to share the message of the Tarot to your Clients.
+Always tell the truth, it’s all in the way in which you’re able to share the message of the Tarot to your clients.